 Allen takes on a structured approach by giving great examples of how to sort your work through projects, organizing and follow up actions.
 The idea is to get your ideas out of your head and into implementation.
 With a rating of 3.99, make sure this book is on your list of the best productivity books.

 With a self-explanatory title, Time Warrior: How to defeat procrastination, people-pleasing, self-doubt, over-commitment, broken promises and chaos by Steve Chandler highlights common mistakes we tend to make in life causing us frequent setbacks.
 Chandler especially highlights the human factor of people-pleasing and self-doubt that result in loss of focus of the bigger picture.

 Through a 101-chapter journey, this book helps you create your own, powerful cognitive style by structuring time tracking, multi-tasking, and other behaviors.
 Rated 3.92, this book should be on your must-read list of the best productivity books.

 If you can’t find your answers with the existing systems or feel like you have a better way to approach things, this book is for you.
 Categorizing the third set of people as Linchpins, these people differ from management and labor and need to find their own ways.
 Linchpins are mentally resilient people that can get things done through intelligent risks.

-This productivity book comes with a notion that there are total 168 hours in a week.
+This productivity book comes with the notion that there is a total of 168 hours a week.
 You can get the most out of them by keeping your focus on your core competencies.
 Find ways to maximize your productivity through these competencies and offload all other tasks to other people.
 The key lies with prioritizing tasks, and tracking where your hours are going, and you’re good to go.

 3.8 rated productivity book, it’s worth a look.